minhle10/minhle10/README.md

 ---
 ### Currently Working On:
 - 📲&nbsp; an Web3 iOS app for <a href="https://cbites.co">CryptoBites</a>.
-- 🤖&nbsp; an openAI powered Ethereum expert chatbot that can help developers learn and build more efficiently.
+- 🤖&nbsp; an openAI powered Ethereum expert chatbot that can help developers learn and build more efficiently ([link to repo](https://github.com/minhle10/eth-gpt-project)).

 ---